 It all began with the stretching time, staring at my computer screen, doing some work that only a minute atom of mine was interested in.
 Trying to do multitasking I just grasped onto work here and there, unable to finish even one properly while trying to do it all together.
 It was an everyday thing.

-My friend pinged me to call for a cup of tea.
-I got up and walked towards the door, feeling being dragged and tired at the same time.
-It was six, a normal time to have tea.
-The pantry was full of people as usual.
-I called up my mom, told her about the strange symptoms that held onto me.
-She suggested going out for a walk.
-While on the way, my friend discussed her issues and I did mine.
 While it was me initially giving all the pieces of advice and suggestions I could gather up, I didn’t feel even slightest relief and my condition worsened.
 I felt irritated, suffocated as if the oxygen was unable to reach my lungs.
-I breathed fully filling them up with as much air as possible but to no avail.
+I breathed deeply filling them up with as much air as possible but it seemed to be of no use.

-Even during all this I was able to talk to her.
-No, it wasn’t any disease that I suffered from, but my mind felt somewhat clogged like a dirt filled sink.
-I didn’t think of anything, I couldn’t yet it felt heavy.
+While all this was happening to me, I was able to talk to her.
+No, it wasn’t any disease that I suffered from, but my mind felt somewhat clogged like a dirt-filled sink.
+I didn’t think hard about anything, but my head felt heavy.

-Ok, so amidst all this drama, my friend came up with a weird topic, a thought of hers, she didn’t refrain from mentioning went like this.
+Ok, so amidst all this drama, Pavithra came up with a weird topic, a thought of hers, she didn’t refrain from mentioning went like this.